 Unisex Accessible Toilets

 There are 5 unisex accessible toilets.
-Four have automated doors operated by a push button to the left of the doorway and locked electronically from the inside.
-These doors open outwards.
+Four of the doors pull open outwards.
 Inside each has a hand rail, emergency pull cord and sink with hot running water.

 The fifth disabled toilet door (also measuring 900/2050/44mm) is operated by handle and opens inwards, this is a larger space for individuals with specific needs/need of a carer.
 These too have hand rails, emergency pull cords and a sink with hot running water.